realB12/applai/01 DASHBOARD/LOG/260723_ApplAI_LOG.md

 # ApplAI Project Log from Wednesday July 23rd, 2026

-## Prompts
+## Perplexity Prompts
-* What are the standard keywords ATS are looking for in resumes
+* Check: What are the standard keywords ATS are looking for in resumes?

 * Give me the most extensive data-model for storing skills, experiences and certificates that can be used to compile ATS compliant resumes and cover letters.